 Given the geographical proximity of the new Ebola outbreak in the Democratic Republic of Congo to the CAR, the EU is also supporting targeted prevention and preparedness measures in at-risk areas in the CAR as a pre-emptive action.

 With widespread violence and poor infrastructure, reaching people in need in the CAR is both difficult and dangerous.
 In that context, the EU funds the UN Humanitarian Air Service (UNHAS) that enables aid workers and assistance to reach places that are insecure and difficult to access.
 EU humanitarian funding also supports the security and coordination of humanitarian aid in the country.

-The crisis also affects neighbouring countries with some 573 000 Central African refugees mainly in Cameroon, the Democratic Republic of Congo and Chad.
-Their prolonged stay puts pressure on the local host communities and already scarce resources.
-In these neighbouring countries, the EU also delivers humanitarian assistance to both host communities and Central African refugees.
+The crisis in the CAR has an impact on its neighbouring countries.
+More than 618,000 Central African refugees are being hosted mainly in Cameroon, the Democratic Republic of Congo and Chad.
+Their prolonged stay puts pressure on the local host communities and their already limited resources.
+The EU delivers humanitarian assistance to both host communities and Central African refugees in Cameroon and Chad.